Sell your energy back to the grid with a smart solar home

 With any domestic solar PV system if you have a substantial number of panels you may find that you generate more electricity than you need to power your home.
 If you don’t have a battery to store your electricity, there is a new Government Initiative that can help you.

 From 1 January 2020, UK homeowners who install new rooftop solar panels could be able to lower their bills by selling the energy they do not need back to their supplier.
-The Government has introduced this new initiative called ‘Smart Export Guarantee’ to increase small-scale low-carbon generation for homes.
+The Government has introduced this as a new initiative called ‘Smart Export Guarantee’ to increase small-scale low-carbon generation for homes.

 How will the Smart Export Guarantee work?